commons-app/commons-app-documentation/Google-Code-in.md

 Steps:

-1) Check whether your native language (for instance "Telugu") is on this list: https://github.com/commons-app/apps-android-commons/wiki/Languages If it is not on the list, it unfortunately means that the app is not localized to this language and uses a fallback language, and thus you can not claim this task.

-2) Claim this task, and post a comment saying what is your native language, for instance "Telugu".
+1) Claim this task, and post a comment saying what is your native language, for instance "Telugu".

-3) Follow the instructions at https://github.com/commons-app/apps-android-commons/issues/960#issue-274097308 to take the required screenshots and send us a Git pull request.
+2) Follow the instructions at https://github.com/commons-app/apps-android-commons/issues/960#issue-274097308 to take the required screenshots and send us a Git pull request.

-4) Post the URL to your pull request here, then submit for review.
+3) Post the URL to your pull request here, then submit for review.

 Note for people who have several native languages: Please choose your language which is the lowest on the list at https://en.wikipedia.org/wiki/List_of_languages_by_number_of_native_speakers, or one which is not in that article.
 For instance, if you can fluently speak both Telugu and English, please choose Telugu.
 If you can fluently speak both Italian and Slovenian, please choose Slovenian because it is not on that list.
 Please avoid English, because we will probably get enough screenshots in English.
 ```